icopy-site/awesome-cn/docs/awesome/awesome-capacitor.md

 - [Biometric](https://github.com/epicshaggy/capacitor-native-biometric) - Use biometrics confirm device owner presence or authenticate users.
 - [capacitor-plugin-camera](https://github.com/xulihang/capacitor-plugin-camera) - A camera plugin that is designed to make it easy to perform image processing tasks like barcode reading and OCR.
 We can use reflection to get the camera frames in another plugin so that it can enjoy native performance.
 - [Dark mode](https://github.com/micahlt/ionicCapacitorDarkMode) - Monitor the changes made to system's dark mode.
-- [Data Storage SQlite](https://github.com/jepiqueau/capacitor-data-storage-sqlite) - Providing a key-value permanent store for simple data of type string only to SQLite on IOS, Android and Electron platforms and to IndexedDB for the Web platform.
+- [Data Storage SQLite](https://github.com/jepiqueau/capacitor-data-storage-sqlite) - Providing a key-value permanent store for simple data of type string only to SQLite on iOS, Android and Electron platforms and to IndexedDB for the Web platform.
 - [Document Scanner](https://github.com/websitebeaver/capacitor-document-scanner) - Scan documents (notes, homework, business cards, receipts, or anything with a rectangular shape).
 - Dynamsoft
 	- [Barcode Reader](https://github.com/xulihang/capacitor-plugin-dynamsoft-barcode-reader) - Scan barcodes and QR codes using Dynamsoft Barcode Reader.